lemon-squeezy/high-cuisine/README.md

 - [x] Favicon

 ### Future features
+- [ ] A banner that changes depending on the date.
+For example Christmas or Easter motifs.
+- [ ] Upload window so that the user can upload their own images.
 - [ ] Sorting by category by clicking navigation links.
 - [ ] Pagination
 - [ ] Save favourite recipes by clicking a like button